Q& A: How does a Dyslexia Test Work?

 How long does a test take?

 The testing process itself will take about 3-4 hours, with breaks in between.
-The testing pace will depend upon the student's focus and attention levels, as well as when cut-off points are met (see below).
+The testing pace will depend upon the person's focus and attention levels, as well as when cut-off points are met (see below).
 I use 2 tests: the TOD Comprehensive (Test of Dyslexia, 2024) and the DASH 2 (Detailed Assessment of the Speed of Handwriting, second edition 2024).

 -